pablonudel/holbertonschool-printf/README.md

 * Global Variables: No global variables allowed.

-* Function Limit: Maximum of 5 functions per file.
+  Function Limit: Maximum of 5 functions per file.

 * Main.c Files: Do not push provided main.c files; they will be ignored during compilation.

 * Function Prototypes: Declare all function prototypes in a main.h header file.

-* Header Files: Include guards must be present in all header files.
+* eader Files: Include guards must be present in all header files.

 * _putchar Function: If needed, you must implement the _putchar function yourself.

-## 4. Examples of Usage
+## 4. Examples of Usage 📋
 Example program that uses _printf:
 ```c
 #include <stdio.h>